 Simple English definitions for legal terms

-Read a random definition: primary purpose or effect
+Read a random definition: dismissal without prejudice

 The inevitable-disclosure doctrine is a legal theory that says if an employee who knows a company's trade secrets goes to work for a competitor, they will inevitably use that knowledge to compete unfairly.
 To stop this from happening, the former employer can ask for an injunction to prevent the employee from working for the competitor.
 However, many courts have rejected this doctrine because it turns a nondisclosure agreement into a noncompetition agreement.
 The leading case that supports this doctrine is PepsiCo, Inc. v.
 Redmond, where the court compared the situation to a coach whose player left with the playbook to join the opposing team before a big game.